What is cloud computing? Benefits, types and security for small business

 How does cloud computing work?

-Cloud computing works by storing your data and running your software on remote servers instead of your local computer.
-When you access a cloud service, your device connects to these servers through the internet.
+Cloud computing works by storing and processing your data on remote servers owned and managed by a cloud provider, rather than on your own computer.
+When you use a cloud service, your device sends requests over the internet to these remote servers, which do the heavy lifting and send the results back to you.

-It's like streaming music.
-You don't download every song to your phone.
-Instead, the music lives on Spotify's servers and streams to your device when you press play.
-Cloud computing works the same way with your business data and applications.
+Think of it like streaming music.
+You don't need to download every song onto your phone.
+Instead, the music lives on the streaming provider's servers, and you access it instantly whenever you want.
+Cloud computing works the same way with your business data and software.

 Benefits of cloud computing for small business

-- Work from anywhere: Access your data from any device with an internet connection, whether you're at home, on-site, or travelling
+- Work from anywhere.
+Access your files, software, and business data from any device with an internet connection.
+Whether you're at home, on-site, or travelling, your business tools go with you.

 Types of cloud computing